-Some jurisdictions, such as City of Los Angeles, have instituted a program that provides on-call pickup of bulky materials for owners of multiple family residential dwellings.
+Some jurisdictions, such as the City of Los Angeles, have instituted a program that provides on-call pickup of bulky materials for owners of multiple family residential dwellings.
 The property owner pays an additional monthly fee for this service and the result is fewer bulky wastes that are left at a curb by the departing tenants.

 Electronic Waste Collection

 E-waste is a popular, informal name for electronic products nearing the end of their "useful life."
 Many types of electronic products used in the workplace and homes contain hazardous substances like lead and mercury and may not be discarded in the regular trash.
 This “disposal ban” can lead to instances of illegal disposal if appropriate low-cost recycling opportunities are not available or well understood.
-California enacted landmark legislation to develop a statewide e-waste recovery infrastructure and in 2005 began collecting a fee at the point of sale for certain products, specifically video display devices such as televisions and computer monitors.
+California enacted landmark legislation to develop a statewide e-waste recovery infrastructure and in 2005 began collecting a fee at the point of sale for certain products, specifically video display devices, such as televisions and computer monitors.
 Qualified e-waste collectors and recyclers may be reimbursed from the fund established from the recycling fees for their costs of managing covered electronic wastes.
-A CalRecycle directory includes a database searchable by county that can be can be advertised by local governments to facilitate recycling and proper disposal.
+A CalRecycle directory includes a database searchable by county that can be advertised by local governments to facilitate recycling and proper disposal.

-Additional consumer information is available on the CalRecycle Electronic Waste Management page to assist into assist in explaining the fee and other aspects of the program.
+Additional consumer information is available on the CalRecycle Electronic Waste Management page to assist in explaining the fee and other aspects of the program.
 Local governments and community partners can also host e-waste collection events to help prevent illegal disposal by giving residents a convenient means of managing unwanted electronics.
 It is important that e-waste recovery activities be conducted only by authorized handlers who follow documentation and material management standards applicable to this regulated waste stream.